 - How did you make a difference at your teaching job?

 - Where test scores improved?
 If so, by how much?

 - Did you increase student achievement?

-- What accomplishments were you formally recognize you for by your supervisor?
+- What accomplishments were you formally recognize by your supervisor?

-Don’t underestimate the importance that a skills-based resume has on marketing what you can bring to a school community as a teacher.
-Many job seekers throw their resume together, failing to understand it can make the difference between someone picking up the phone, and someone discarding your document.
+Don’t underestimate the importance of a skills-based resume on marketing what you can bring to a school community as a teacher.
+Many job seekers throw their resume together; failing to understand it can make the difference between picking up the phone and someone discarding your document.

 By following these simple resume writing guidelines, you are sure to stand out above the rest and earn your education resume a closer read.

 Review our resume and cover letter samples to get an idea of what an educational resume and cover letter should include and how it should look.